Dadin Kowa Dam: Description

-the Dadin Kowa Dam power generation facilities.

-In March 2009 N7 billion was allocated to complete the hydro-electrical generation component of the dam, and another N500 million to complete the canal, which would irrigate 6,600 hectares of farmland.
+In August 2001, the federal government announced that it would spend $32 million to complete the Dadin Kowa Dam power generation facilities.
+In March 2009 N7 billion was allocated to complete the hydro-electrical generation component of the dam, and another N500 million to complete the canal, which would irrigate 6,600 ha of farmland.
 In August 2009 Governor Goje said that less than N600 million was needed to provide the canals.

 After prioritization by the government for completion of the project in 2016, the ministry concluded completion of the dam in August 2021.
 As of September 2021, the Ministry of Power hadn't enabled full use of energy from the dam as part of the grid.

-Appearance of Hippopotamus in the Dadin Kowa dam
+Appearance of hippopotamus

 Around 2015, a hippopotamus appeared in Dadin Kowa and became a threat to the community where it destroyed their farm produce and stopped them from going to their farms.
 According to one wildlife officer, he said the hippo came from Kiri Dam.
 He also said the hippo passed through Shani Local Government through some parts of Nafada and Funakaye Local Government Areas, the hippo was killed by the soldiers with the help of local hunters.

-Federal Government Commissioned 40 mega watt Dadin Kowa hydro power project
+Dadin Kowa Hydropower project

 The federal government has commissioned a 40 megawatt Dadin Kowa Hydropower Project in Gombe State MABON GROUP, a company had secured and was awarded 25 year build -operate-transfer concession in respect to the Dadin Kowa Hydropower plant project in Nigeria.
 Mabon has completed the hydropower plant project and has been operational and contributing power to the national grid since.

 Climate

-Dadin Kowa, which is 0 feet (0 meters) above sea level, has a tropical wet and dry or savanna climate (Classification: Aw).
+Dadin Kowa, which is 0 feet/metres above sea level, has a tropical wet and dry or savanna climate (Classification: Aw).
 The district averages a yearly temperature of 31.55 °C (88.79 °F), which is 2.09% higher than the national average for Nigeria.
-69.05 millimeters (2.72 inches) of precipitation and 99.44 rainy days (27.24 percent of the time) are typical yearly totals for Dadin Kowa.
+69.05 millimetres (2.72 inches) of precipitation and 99.44 rainy days (27.24 percent of the time) are typical yearly totals for Dadin Kowa.